Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 #### Campaign Backgrounds

 > [!pf2rule]+ ABERRANT AVENGER
 > As a child, you survived a close encounter with an Abomination—it might be an attack that decimated your community, a tragedy born from the hubris of arcane scientists, or an accident that cut too close.
 This traumatic experience left you with an intimate understanding of the fine line between wonder and horror that magic can represent.
 Now, you seek to prevent such calamities and help others who might have been affected by the unseen forces, or seek vengeance or closure for the pain you have endured.
-> Choose two attribute boost: one must be Wisdom, and one is a free attribute boost.
-> You have dedicated your life to study the Abominations and the local outbreaks, you also learned about the common folk way to deal with evil spirits and abominations.
-You are trained in Occultism and Abomination Protection Lore.
-You gain the [Root Magic](https://2e.aonprd.com/Feats.aspx?ID=2147) Feat.
+You have dedicated your life to study the Abominations and the local outbreaks, you also learned about the common folk way to deal with evil spirits and abominations.
+>
+> Choose two attribute boost: one must be Wisdom or Constitution, and one is a free attribute boost.
+>
+> You are trained in Occultism and Lore about a specific category of Abomination(e.g. Ghost, Wraith, Fey, Daemon, Ghoul, Zombie, Vampires, Mana Waste Mutants, Specter).
+You gain the [Assurance](https://pf2easy.com/index.php?id=2137) Feat.

 > [!pf2rule]+ SCHOLAR OF TWO WORLDS
 > You are a renowned scholar of arcane science, a prominent professor in the Silverthorn Arcane Institute.
 Your lectures on magical theory draw eager students, but your open-mindedness about traditional magics seen as primitive by academic dogma has made powerful enemies.
 Even though the Institute incentivizes research of arcane inventions, you cannot help but felt drawn to unraveling the mystery of the  folk magic to strengthen your magic principles and yearn to understand the world’s hidden spiritual heritage first-hand.
 > Choose two attribute boosts: one must be Intelligence or Wisdom, and one is a free attribute boost.
-> You are trained in Arcana and Arcane Magic Lore skill.
+> You are trained in Arcana and Academia Lore skill.
 You gain the [Arcane Sense](https://pf2easy.com/?id=2135) feat.

 > [!pf2rule]+ CERULIUM REFORMER
 > Once an arcane engineer deeply involved in the Arcane Revolution, you have grown disillusioned by the cold pragmatism of your peers and the government's ruthless exploitation of Cerulium.
 For whatever reason, you left behind a promising career to embrace the more spiritual, traditional aspect of magic.
 You might passionately advocate for reformation and responsible innovation, or step on a journey to chase the history of the lost traditions.
 You might have joined the Seekers to learn the lost secrets of traditional magic through the Seeker's library and sages, or to provide technical expertise on Cerulium in difficult cases.
-> Choose two attribute boosts: one must be Intelligence, and one is a free attribute boost.
+> Choose two attribute boosts: one must be Intelligence or Charisma, and one is a free attribute boost.
-> You are trained in Crafting and Cerulium Technology Lore Skill.
+> You are trained in Crafting and Cerulium Engineering Lore Skill.
 You gain the [Crafter’s Appraisal](https://pf2easy.com/?id=8437) feat.

 > [!pf2rule]+ ANTI-CERULIUM REBEL
 > Born and reared in the underbelly of a society enamored with Cerulium technology, you witnessed firsthand the ravages of unchecked arcane progress.
 As a member of the improvised community, you might be working in the community centers to provide for those in need, or secretly spreading information of liberation and unionization.
 When you advocate and fight for the right of the underprivileged, you are not afraid to resort to violence and sabotage.
 > Ever since the surge of abominations in the Azulihrun in the last few years, the Seeker recruited capable people from the slums, such as you, to learn the means to defend the common folks against the spectral threats.
 However, you might be deeply disapproved of Seekers’ recent collaboration with the industrialist-allied Crown.
-> Choose two attribute boosts: one must be Charisma, and one is a free attribute boost.
+> Choose two attribute boosts: one must be Charisma or Constitution, and one is a free attribute boost.
 > You are trained in Intimidation and Azulihrun City lore.
 You gain the [Streetwise](https://pf2easy.com/?id=2227) feat.

-> [!pf2rule]+ THE SPIRIT WHISPERER (WIP)
+> [!pf2rule]+ THE SPIRIT WHISPERER
 > With ancestors deeply attuned to the local spirits within rural Erythea, you grew up surrounded by tales and practices now dismissed by urban society as mere folklore. you possess a rare talent to commune with spirits, interpret their desires, and appease them—an invaluable skill set when facing supernatural phenomena that defy Cerulium's logic.
+> Choose two attribute boost: one must be Wisdom or Charisma, and one is a free attribute boost.
+You are trained in Occultism and Rural Traditions Lore.
+You gain the [Root Magic](https://2e.aonprd.com/Feats.aspx?ID=2147) Feat.

 > [!pf2rule]+ THE EX-CULTIST
 > Raised within one of the many cults worshipping abominations or malevolent spirits, you broke free from the indoctrination and seeks redemption for past actions carried out under cult influence.
 The cult might have taken something from you that you swore to take back; or you might have went across the line and start to see the horror of your past.
 The Seeker might have saved you, caught you, or deprogrammed you.
 As an ex-cultiest, you bring insider knowledge about dark rituals and cultist activities.
 You might have a personal vendetta to dismantle such groups, or aid the Seekers in combating threats that you have created yourself.
 > Choose two attribute boosts: one must be Wisdom, and one is a free attribute boost.
-> You learnt the Religion and Occult Religion Lore skill.
+> You are trained in Religion and Occult Society Lore (Pick one cult that you were involved with, you know the most about that one cult).
 You also gain the [Schooled in Secrets](https://2e.aonprd.com/Feats.aspx?ID=2148) feat.

 > [!pf2rule]+ THE SCOURGE SCHOLAR
 > You are obsessed with the Abominations—your personal experience with the monstrous causes an undeniable fascination.
 You might have lost loved ones to the blight, or perhaps even bearing strange marks of the daemons yourself without succumbing to it fully, or even psychologically fascinated by their presences.
 Either way, you have come close enough to the Abominations to question the origin of their existence.
 You have dedicated your life to study the phantom phenomena, chasing the cases, conducting experiments, and developing theories that could help save countless lives and uncover the mysteries of these magical threats.
 In your study you crossed path with the Seekers, who recognize the value in your research and hope it could lead to a breakthrough in combating the bizarre forces.
-> Choose two attribute boosts: one must be Wisdom, and one is a free attribute boost.
+> Choose two attribute boosts: one must be Wisdom or Intelligence, and one is a free attribute boost.
-> You are trained in Occultism and Abomination Lore skill.
+> You are trained in Occultism and Lore about a specific category of Abomination(e.g. Ghost, Wraith, Fey, Daemon, Ghoul, Zombie, Vampires, Mana Waste Mutants, Specter).
 You gain the [Oddity Identification](https://pf2easy.com/?id=2198) feat.

 >[!pf2rule]+ THE ARCANE INQUISITOR
 >  Trained as an arbiter specializing in enforcing magic laws within urban environments, you have witnessed the rifts in society caused by the mandates to control magic and the government's failure to address arcane transgressions effectively.
 Disenchanted with bureaucracy and corruption, you choose to offer your detective prowess to the Seekers.
 Perhaps you requested specifically to be transferred into working with the Seekers, or secretly collaborating with the order, regardless you seek justice for those harmed by magical means and have fallen through the cracks of society.
->  Choose two attribute boosts: one must be Constitution, and one is a free attribute boost.
+>  Choose two attribute boosts: one must be Strength or Intelligence, and one is a free attribute boost.
 >  You are trained in Intimidation as well as Legal lore skill.
 You gain the [Quick Coercion](https://pf2easy.com/index.php?id=2203) feat.

 > [!pf2rule]+ THE TAINTED WEAPON
 > Subjected to arcane or occult experimentation aiming at harnessing the Abomination power for weaponization, you miraculously retained your selfhood while harboring powers tied to monstrous itself.
 Torn between fear of what they've become and hope for redemption through control of their tainted abilities, they bring to the Seekers both a warning and a weapon against unfathomable threats.
-> Choose two attribute boosts: one must be Constitution, and one is a free attribute boost.
+> Choose two attribute boosts: one must be Wisdom or Constitution, and one is a free attribute boost.
 > You are trained in Occultism and Abomination lore skill.
 You also gain the following feat:
 >
 > >[!pf2rule] Sheer Will